0xFernandoDias/0xFernandoDias/README.md

 ### Hi there, I'm Fernando Dias 👋
-### I'm an enthusiast and programming lover! 💪🏽
+I'm an enthusiast and programming lover! 💪🏽

-- 📅 21 years old
-- 📍 Sao Paulo 🇧🇷

 ### Connect with me: